mbmccormick/mbmccormick.github.io/about/index.md

 You can take a look at some of the open source projects that I am working on at my <a href="https://www.github.com/mbmccormick" target="_blank">GitHub</a> page.

 Do you like one of the projects or applications that I have built?
-Has an article that I have posted helped you out in some way?
-Share the love and buy me a beer at <a href="/donate">mbmccormick.com/donate</a>!
+Has an article that I have posted on my blog helped you out in some way?
+Share the love and <a href="/donate">buy me a beer</a> on PayPal!